Zephnik/Contracts/Terms of a Discord War.md

 If there are *one* or fewer servers that have signed the TOADW, that means no war is active yet.
 If there were more servers involved in the war (that *surrendered*), the one remaining server *wins* the war instead.
 There are two ways for a server to *win* a Discord war:
-- Be the only server that is still noted in this document (under "Currently active wars").
-To meet this condition, the same war must have had more than one server in it earlier.
+--- Be the only server that is still noted in this document (under "Currently active wars").
+To meet this condition, the same active war must have had more than one server in it earlier.
-- Be the first to reach an amount of members higher than *X*.
+--- Be the first server to reach an amount of members equal to or higher than \[current member amount, plus *X*].
 *X* is a number that is agreed on by the two first servers to *declare war*.
-If it is desired, *www.strawpoll.com* can again be used to decide what *X* is.
+If it is desired, *www.strawpoll.com* can again be used to decide what the *X* value equals. \[*X* plus a server's current members when the second

 At least one of the people listed in point 1, lines 6-6 must confirm that a server has won a war before the server has officially won.

 As soon as a server *wins* a Discord war, that war's name and result result is noted on the bottom of this document (as controlled by the people listed in point 1, lines 6-6).